richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Computerization is a tool kit of prefabricated software that we accept or use within the bounds of what it allows our landscape to be.
 What we yearn for as a profession is computation.
 That concept goes far beyond the tool kit.
 Computational design is the systematic method for critical thinking that emphasizes thought process and iteration over memorization and duplication.
 It stresses the linking of ideas, and interaction between the parts of the problem and the solution.
 [1-2]

+Computational thinking combines the powerful orderly process of algorithmic organization with the equally powerful, but more chaotic, process of iterative design.
+Computational design is a way of approaching all the challenges in the world around you in a more visionary, creative, far-reaching, and organized way that is more likely to succeed.
+We engage with computational decisions each day whether we realize it or not.
+In the design field the passage beyond computational skills, and tools, albeit influenced by computer thinking, is a paradigm shift: “Steps away from ‘form making’ and toward ‘form finding.’”58[1-2]

 ### 参数化（prametric design）
 The roots of understanding computational and parametric design do not lie buried beneath complex mathematical formulas or coding syntax.
 Instead, they reside in the organization of thoughts and a design approach.
 When designers understand code and computation in this manner, it is possible to then frame design problems through this lens, opening up a dialogue between design intent and computational iteration and generation.[1-2]